 From his book “Meditation: Man Perfection in God-Satisfaction”, Sri Chinmoy writes:

-“We meditate because this world of ours has not been able to fulfil us.
-The so-called peace that we feel in our day-to-day life is five minues of peace after ten hours of anxiety, worry and frustration… It is only through meditation that we can get lasting peace, divine peace… We need meditation because we want to grow in light and fulfil ourselves in light.
+“We meditate because this world of ours has not been able to fulfill us.
+The so-called peace that we feel in our day-to-day life is five mintues of peace after ten hours of anxiety, worry and frustration… It is only through meditation that we can get lasting peace, divine peace… We need meditation because we want to grow in light and fulfill ourselves in light.
 If this is our aspiration, if this is our thirst, then meditation is the only way.”

 Although there are many approaches to meditation, there’s still a single unifying theme: maintaining a calm and quiet mind.
 It seems that without quieting down the buzz of our trivial, daily thoughts, lasting peace is difficult to achieve.
 Our meditation techniques will help you focus on the heart so that the restless mind can rest while you tune in to yourself.